 Babies start to become very curious when they roam around the house.
 They may push furniture and try to move it.
+Every year children are injured in tip-overs of TVs, tables, dressers, and bookcases, some fatally.
 This is why all furniture they have access to should be secured to walls.

 It’s important to secure furniture not only in the living and dining room but also in the nursery.
 Pay special attention to the baby’s bookshelf and dresser.

 Once babies start to crawl and even walk, they could slip and fall on rugs.
-Carpet Mill notes that parents can make rugs immovable by placing nonskid rug pads under rugs.
+A good way to avoid mishaps is to make rugs immovable by placing nonskid rug pads underneath them.

 Double-sided carpet tape can also be used to keep down any slight upturns on the edges and corners of the rugs.